priyanshu9896/Code-Clash-2.0/README.md

 ## Features

-- **User Authentication:** Secure login using OAuth (third-party login).
+- **User Authentication:** Secure login using OAuth.
-- **Resume Upload & Parsing:** Upload your resume and get a detailed AI-generated summary.
+- **Resume Upload & Parsing:** Upload your resume and get an AI-generated summary.
 - **Personalized Interview Generation:** AI generates interview questions tailored to your resume and job description.
 - **Mock Interview Session:** Practice answering questions in a clean, interactive UI.
 Voice input supported.
-- **Behaviour Analysis:** Real-time feedback on your confidence, eye contact, and facial expressions (if enabled).
+- **Behaviour Analysis:** (If enabled) Real-time feedback on your confidence, eye contact, and facial expressions.
 - **Settings Page:** Update your profile information easily.
 - **Session Management:** Secure, fast user sessions using Redis.
 - **Data Storage:** All user data, resumes, and interview history are stored in MongoDB.